 Members noted the objection had been withdrawn and therefore granted the application with conditions consistent with the operating schedule.

 Authority was delegated to the Public Protection Officer to issue the licence.

+Prepared by Democratic Service es

+Date Confirmed and Signed

+Chair(person)

 The meeting ended at 11.15 am